-When it comes to wedding planning, there’s nothing quite as panic-inducing for a bride as being unable to find her dream wedding dress.
+When it comes to wedding planning, there’s nothing quite as panic-inducing for a bride as being unable to find the perfect wedding dress.
 With endless options to choose from, the most overwhelming part of choosing a gown is narrowing down the style that best suits you.
 Without an idea of what you’re looking for, the quest to say yes can result in endless frustration and trying on 100 gowns across a dozen salons—a serious bridal fashion nightmare.

 “At Our Story Bridal, we are off-the-rack, which means buying that exact dress; this is great for brides on a short timeline or who want to avoid any risks when their dress finally comes in five months later,” adds Maes, who explains that because of this, brides should make an appointment with them when they're ready to buy and when they have a sense of what they might like.
 “If they’re not ready to say yes, then their dream dress might be snapped up by another bride.”